2021 Donegal county football team season

 The following is a summary of Donegal county football team's 2021 season.

 Personnel changes

 Paul Fisher departed as strength and conditioning coach and Antoin McFadden replaced him.
 Karl Lacey also departed from the management team.
+James Gallagher returned as goalkeeping coach (his second time in that role), replacing Andrew McGovern.

 Competitions

 Dr McKenna Cup

 There was no McKenna Cup in 2021 due to the impact of the COVID-19 pandemic on Gaelic games.

-National Football League Division 1
+National Football League Division 1 North

 The 2021 competition was delayed due to the COVID-19 pandemic.

 Donegal qualified for the semi-finals.